riverhuang1107/everai_documentation/Guide/en/README.md

 ### Generate API endpoint service

-Aftering creating a app instance, now you can write your Python code.
+Now you can write your own Python code to implement the API endpoint service.
 The example here uses `flask` to implement an external service that reads the file `my-model` information in the volume `get-start-volume`.

 ```python
 import flask